Soso Rungqu: Personal life

-She is married and is a mother of a son.
+She is married and has 1 son.

 Career

 In 2007, she made her first theater role in the play The Frog Prince and other stories performed at the Civic Theatre, (currently known as the Johannesburg Theater).
 Soso made the popular voice over of the animated character 'Smartycat' on kids' show Cool Catz from 2008 to 2010.
 In the meantime, she also performed in theater for high schools and primary schools.
 Then she worked with the department of Arts and Culture for few years.
 Her maiden television role came as in PHD Child Case studies for the Mindset Network Health channel.

 At first, she made cameo appearance on several popular television serials: Mzansi Love, Scandal!, Rhythm City, Sokhulu & Partners and 7de Laan.
 Meanwhile, she featured in the television series HeartLaughs as part of a DVD "Values in Action".
 In 2014, she appeared in the short films Awakening and then in the film Beneath the Art in 2015.
 In the same year, she voiced a role on the radio drama uHambolwethu aired on TruFM.

 In 2016, she became highly popular with the role 'Kau Morongwa' on soap opera Isidingo.
 She continued to play the role until 2018 where she quit from the show to look after her sick father.